-- d.
-Water run-off from the improved site will impact streets or other municipal or private property within the adjoining municipality. - 7.12 Unless otherwise directed, by the Inland Wetlands Agency. twelve (12) copies of the completed application form, narrative and soil scientist report, 3 full sets of maps/plans, 11 legible reduced size maps/plans and drainage summaries, 2 full drainage reports, and application fee shall be submitted to comprise a complete application, Additionally, digital files of all materials submitted may be required by the Agency. - 7.13 Any request to renew (extend the expiration date of) a previously issued permit shall be filed with the Agency prior to a regular meeting which is scheduled prior to the expiration date for the permit in accordance with this subsection Section 11.8 of these regulations and CGS Section 22a-42a(d)(2), provided: - a.
+- a.
+Any portion of the property on which the regulated activity is proposed is located within 500 feet of the boundary of an adjoining municipality; - b.
+Traffic attributable to the completed project on the site will use streets within the adjoining municipality to enter or exit the site; - c.
+Sewer or water drainage from the-project site will flow through and impact the sewage or drainage system within the adjoining municipality; - d.
+Water run-off from the improved site will impact streets or other municipal or private property within the adjoining municipality. - 12.1-7.12 Unless otherwise directed, by the Inland Wetlands Agency7, twelve (12) copies of the completed application form, narrative and soil scientist report, 3 full sets of maps-/-plans, 11 legible reduced size maps/-plans and drainage summaries, 2 full drainage reports, and application fee shall be submitted to comprise a complete application7.
+Additionally, digital files of all materials submitted may be required by the Agency. - 7.117.13 Any request to renew (extend the expiration date of) a previously issued permit), shall be filed with the Agency prior to a regular meeting which is scheduled prior to the expiration date for the permit in accordance with this subsection Section 11.8 of these regulations and CGS Section 22a-42a(d)(2), provided: - a.
 The request shall state the reason why the authorized activities were not initiated or completed within the time specified in the permit; - b.
 The request shall describe any changes in facts or circumstances involved with or affecting the wetlands or watercourses on the property for which the permit was issued; - c.
 The request shall describe the extent of work completed at the time of filing, and the schedule for completing the activities authorized in the permit; - d.
-A permit shall be renewed upon request provided it meets the criteria set forth in Section 11.8 of these regulations and CGS Section 22a-42a(d)(2). - 7.14 A copy of the "as built" site conditions may be required to be submitted to the Agency prior to issuance of the Certificate of Occupancy (CO) or upon completion of the project if no CO is required.
+A permit shall be renewed upon request provided it meets the criteria set forth in Section 11.8 of these regulations and CGS Section 22a-42a(d)(2). - 7.127.14 A copy of the "as built" site conditions may be required to be submitted to the Agency prior to issuance of the Certificate of Occupancy (CO) or upon completion of the project if no CO is required.
 The "as built" must include, but is not limited to, the following: - a.
 The location of the wetlands and watercourses; - b.
-Any Conservation Deed Restriction / Easements / Rights of Ways: - c.
+Any Conservation Deed Restriction / Easements / Rights of Ways; - c.
 All foundations, structures, driveways, and impervious surfaces; - d.
 All property boundaries, easements, and deed restrictions; - e.
 All storm water utilities; - f.
 Limits of regulated activities locations and disturbance approved verses actual activities and disturbance conducted;